Parks & Recreation

 How can I rent the picnic pavilion?

 The picnic pavilion, with electrical service and 80-person capacity, can be reserved for exclusive use at a daily event fee of $50.
-Check our Community Calendar for availability.
+See the calendar below for availability.
 Click here for the Rental Form.
 Mail or deliver completed form to East Berlin Borough at 128 Water St, East Berlin, 17316, with a check made payable to East Berlin Borough Parks & Recreation.
 Cash payments are not accepted.
 Questions, contact Borough Hall office at (717) 259-9224 or email@example.com

 What’s the story behind Kuhn’s Woods?